 Born and raised in Tampa, Dosal is a fourth-generation descendant of Cuban immigrants who settled in Ybor City in 1889.
 He earned his B.A. in International Politics at St. Andrews College in Laurinburg, North Carolina.
 He received his M.A. in Latin American Studies and Ph.D. in History at Tulane University in New Orleans.
 Prior to joining the faculty at the University of South Florida, he taught for nine years at the University of Massachusetts at Amherst.

-As Dean of Undergraduate Education, Amy Goodburn is the senior academic leader who represents the executive vice chancellor's office in the EVC's absence, and whose primary responsibilities are in undergraduate education.
+As Dean of Undergraduate Education, Amy Goodburn (first term: 2016-2019) is the senior academic leader who represents the executive vice chancellor's office in the EVC's absence, and whose primary responsibilities are in undergraduate education.

 In this role, Goodburn oversees Student Enrollment Management, which is led by the assistant vice chancellor for academic services and enrollment management and includes the Office of Undergraduate Admissions, the Office of Scholarships and Financial Aid, and the University Registrar; First-Year Experience and Transition Programs, New Student Enrollment, William H. Thompson Scholars, Career Services, the university's Military and Veteran Success Center, the Office of Undergraduate Research, undergraduate education programs, the University Honors Program; and university-wide efforts related to advising and student success.